2002: PhD, Swiss Federal Institute of Technology (ETH) Zurich

 BAP Preclinical Certificate Course, Module 8: Combining Neurobiology and Behaviour.

 My research examines how a brain circuit consisting of the hippocampus, prefrontal cortex and connected subcortical sites mediates and integrates important cognitive functions, including everyday-type memory (e.g., memory for places and events) and attention, and other behavioural processes (emotional, motivational, sensorimotor).
 In addition, I study how dysfunction in this neural circuit causes cognitive and behavioural deficits.
 My major approach to address these questions is to combine sophisticated behavioural testing with a wide range of in vivo neurobiological methods to analyse and manipulate brain function in rat models.
-A recent concise overview of key ideas underlying my research can be found in Bast (2011, Curr Opin Neurobiol; Bast et al., 2017, Br J Pharmacol).
+A concise overview of main lines of research and key underlying ideas can be found in our recent reviews (Bast, 2011, Curr Opin Neurobiol; Bast et al., 2017, Br J Pharmacol).
 More recently, I have also begun to apply translational behavioural tests, similar to the tests we use in animal models, in human participants to facilitate the translation of our neurobiolgical findings from animal models to humans.
 In addition, I have begun collaborating with mathematicians and computational neuroscientists in order to develop quantitative models of neuro-behavioural processes and to apply more sophisticated statistical analyses to our neuro-behavioural data.

 Current lines of research

 Hippocampo-prefrontal/subcortical interactions mediating the hippocampal learning-behaviour translation: Continuing work on the hippocampal learning-behaviour translation (Bast et al, 2009, PLoS Biol; also see press release), we aim to identify prefrontal and subcortical mechanisms underlying behavioural performance based on hippocampus-dependent rapid-place learning and to characterize how the hippocampus interacts with these sites.
 We have begun to collaborate with Stephen Coombes and colleagues (Mathematics, University of Nottingham) to synthesize relevant neurobiological findings into neuro-computational models (Tessereau et al., 2021, Brain Neurosci Adv).